Position-Blind Ptychography: Viability of image reconstruction via data-driven variational inference: Numerical Results

 \subsection{Non-blind Baseline}

 We first evaluate the described algorithms in the non-blind case.
 While this is not the main focus of the present work, we use this simpler case as a validation of our basic methodology and to gain an impression of the reconstruction quality that could be achievable under perfect position recovery.
-Here we use measurement noise of variance $\noisestd^2 = 0.005$, which represents an average measurement \ac{SNR} of 4.5\,dB over all test objects.
+Here we use measurement noise of \rev standard deviation $\noisestd = 0.005$, \nc which represents an average measurement \ac{SNR} of 4.5\,dB over all test objects.

 In \cref{tab:nonblind-metrics-comparison}, we show the metric values of the compared methods.
-We can see that the variants without image priors only reach PSNR values around 12\,dB, which can already be improved to around 25\,dB by using a Huber-TV prior.
-Our variational method using the \acf{SSP} achieves a PSNR of 30\,dB and SSIM of 0.90, closely followed by RED-Diff.
+We can see that the variants \rev of VI and optimization-based methods \nc without image priors only reach PSNR values around 12\,dB, which can already be improved to around 25\,dB by using a Huber-TV prior.
+The variational \acf{SSP} method achieves a PSNR of 30\,dB and SSIM of 0.90, closely followed by RED-Diff.
 This demonstrates the usefulness of the score-based data-driven priors for image quality in our problem.
 The optimization-based methods with no prior and a Huber-TV prior perform similarly to their VI counterparts here.
 For the weight parameter $\lambda$ in the Huber-TV prior, we compare $\lambda \in \{5, 10, 20\}$, and find that larger $\lambda$ achieve better aSSIM, though aPSNR already decreases again after $\lambda = 10$.
 Since we aim to reconstruct complex-valued images, we use $\lambda=5$ for the VI method in all subsequent experiments, which achieves the best mean cRMS at the lowest standard deviation.